 When are Certain Types of Defibrillators Used?

-The AED (Automated External Defibrillator) and the other types of defibrillators are used in specific environments and individuals.
+The AED (Automated External Defibrillator) and other types of defibrillators are used in specific environments and individuals.
 They may be used as below:

 - AED (Automated External Defibrillators) – are usually found in public places such as schools, government offices, malls, and airports.
 It is also the only prescribed type of defibrillator for home use.
 They may be handled by a certified first aider who has gone through an accredited first aid course in Perth.